SamRobinSingh/AgriSense/README.md

 This project uses Convolutional Neural Networks (CNNs) to identify plant diseases from images and provide detailed descriptions and solutions.
 We use two primary frameworks: TensorFlow (for image prediction and description) and PyTorch (for CNN model implementation).

-## Table of Contents
-Overview
-Technologies Used
-Setup and Dependencies
-Model Description
-Deployment
-Usage
-Acknowledgments

 Overview